From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Results and Discussion

 \subsection{Crystal growth and germanium incorporation}

 The resulting crystals for each crystal growth experiment look similar to the one shown at the bottom of Fig.~\ref{sample}.
 In this figure, \textbf{S} marks the seeding crystal, which for the nominal $x=0.10$ growth stemmed from unsubstituted \EPS. \textbf{A} denotes the area, in which the target phase could usually be found without or with a minor amount of inclusions of a secondary phase.
 The mass of part \textbf{A} is between 3\,g and 5\,g.
 Here, facets were regularly found to ease the first orientation of the sample. \textbf{B} marks the area in which an Eu-rich secondary phase occurred more regularly, stemming from the Eu excess in the original melt.
 Therefore, the growth direction in Fig.~\ref{sample} is from right to left.
-The real germanium concentration $x_{\text{real}}$ in the crystal was determined using the EDX method.
+The germanium concentration $x_{\text{EDX}}$ in the crystal was determined using the EDX method.
 The results of this analysis concerning the germanium distribution are shown in Table \ref{GEincorp} for the different nominal stoichiometries.
 The germanium incorporation rate is between 50\% and 70\%, being higher for lower germanium concentration in the melt.
-This value was determined by performing between 30 and 60 single point EDX analyses over the whole length of section \textbf{A} of the respective crystal, and then determining statistical mean and standard deviation assuming a Gauss distribution.
-For small $x$, the germanium concentration behaves constant over the whole length of the crystal.
-For $x_{\text{nom}}\geq 0.20$, also in the \textbf{A} region of the crystal two coexisting phases were observed, one being the target phase, and another quaternary phase with a higher europium content and a silicon/germanium ratio of about 3:1.
-The amount of this foreign phase varies along the growth direction for the different growth batches and is clearly visible as a secondary phase coexisting with the target phase in the electron microscope images as well as through additional peaks in the PXRD data.
-For the physical measurements the crystals were chosen such, that the contribution from the foreign phase is as small as possible.
-However, for the $x_{\text{nom}}=0.30$ growth, this foreign phase gets rather dominant and it was not possible to extract a phase-pure crystal with the \EPSG\, target phase.\\
+This value was determined by performing between 30 and 60 single-point EDX analyses over the whole length of section \textbf{A} of the respective crystal, and then determining statistical mean and standard deviation assuming a Gauss distribution.
+We note that the germanium content determined by single-crystal XRD, $x_{\text{XRD}}$, is higher for the nominal 0.15 and 0.20 batches (see Table~\ref{tab:SCXRD}).
+Nevertheless, we will use the EDX content as $x$-value when discussing the physical characterization measurements, as the measured samples were characterized by EDX.